Editorial Policies

 Plagiarism Screening

-This journal does not accept any plagiarism in any manuscripts or it will be rejected immediately.
+This journal does not accept any plagiarism in any manuscripts, and it will be rejected immediately.
 This journal uses Turnitin to detect plagiarism.
 The manuscript is passed if the similarity is less than 20%.
-However, the final decision regarding plagiarism in this journal abides to COPE.
+However, the final decision regarding plagiarism in this journal abides by COPE.